RagnarB83/ash-documentation/docs/QM-MM-protein.rst

 automatically created.
 The linkatom coordinates are added to the QM-region coordinates when passed to the QM program.

+Making a good QM/MM boundary is vital when doing QM/MM.
+See :doc:`QM-MM-boundary_tutorial` for more information on how to define a good QM/MM boundary.

 Note: Example below uses CHARMM.
 To use Amber or OpenMM files, modify the creation of the OpenMMTheory object like before.

 CHARMM example: